Mkv4/simple-webshell/README.md

 # simple-webshell - H3CK3R SH3LL v1.0.4(New update)
-This is a very simple PHP webshell, here are some functions i added to the .php file:
+This is a very simple PHP webshell. here are some functions i added to the .php file:

 * Login and logout system.